En-ROADS brukerveiledning

 Radiative Forcing History🔗

 The radiative forcing due to CO2, CH4, N2O, and halocarbons in the atmosphere, in watts per meter squared (W/m2), in the En-ROADS Baseline Scenario compared to historical data.
-Halocarbons refer to F-gases (PFCs, SF6, and HFCs) and Montreal Protocol gases.
+Halocarbons refer to F-gases (HFCs, PFCs, and SF6) and Montreal gases (ozone-depleting substances controlled by the Montreal Protocol).

 Greenhouse gases absorb infrared radiation and re-radiate it back, causing an increase in surface temperature.
 Radiative forcing measures the difference between energy absorbed by the Earth and energy radiated back into space.
 When incoming energy is greater than outgoing energy, RF is positive and the planet will warm.